Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 systemctl start libreoffice.service
 ```

+Verify functionality with:

-Verify functionality with `unoconv --connection 'socket,host=127.0.0.1,port=8100;urp;StarOffice.ComponentContext' -f pdf <some doc in a location writeable by user libreoffice>`.
+`unoconv --connection 'socket,host=127.0.0.1,port=8100;urp;StarOffice.ComponentContext' -f pdf <some doc in a location writeable by user libreoffice>`

 The following steps are required so that the `apache2` user can delete derivatives created by `libreoffice` in `/tmp`.